joshokodo/JetsProject/README.md

 ### Technologies / Techniques Practiced
-Interfaces and Inheritence
+Interfaces and Inheritance

 ### Lessons Learned

-the use of TDD and a finished UML would have sped up the process and I might have been able to finish the extra feature sooner. work in progress with plans for finishing it for practice.
+The use of TDD and a finished UML would have sped up the process and I might have been able to finish the extra feature sooner.
+Work in progress with plans for finishing it for practice.